 If you transferred Electroneum to an exchange and didn’t provide a payment ID where you should have, don’t despair.

 If given enough information, most exchanges will be able to trace your funds.
 Just like a business or public entity can go through their records and confirm that they’ve received funds from your bank account, exchanges can also trace your deposit and credit your account.

 However, this process could take a considerable amount of time (often several weeks given the backlog of support tickets on some exchanges).
-The correct procedure would be to open a support ticket and wait for the support team to investigate.
+The correct procedure would be to open a support ticket with the exchange and wait for the support team to investigate.
 Send them the following information:

 - The date and time of the transfer

 - The public wallet address it was sent from

 - The transaction has (TxHash) as found in your online wallet